coolgk/node-utils/README.md

 ```

 ## queue
-run async functions in order or in x number of functions in parallel per batch in order.
+run async functions in order or run x number of functions in parallel per batch in order.
 similar to async / await when the second parameter is 1
 #### Example
 ```JavaScript